starhoshi/rescue-fire/README.md

 [https://firebase.google.com/docs/admin/setup?authuser=0#add_firebase_to_your_app](https://firebase.google.com/docs/admin/setup?authuser=0#add_firebase_to_your_app)

-And this json is sensitive, be careful.
+This json file is sensitive, be careful.

 > Important: This file contains sensitive information, including your service account's private encryption key.
 Keep it confidential and never store it in a public repository.